 Presentation: Rise of the Superhuman

-I’ve attended Biohacker Summits in Helsinki and London since 2015.
-The video that I recorded in 2017, gives a good impression of what biohacking encompasses.
+I’ve been attending Biohacker Summits in Helsinki and London since 2015.
+The video that I recorded in 2017 gives a good impression of what biohacking entails.

 Impression of the Biohacker Summit